What is SHAG?

 - Effective Facilitation Strategies for Inclusive and Empowering Sexuality Education

 - Diversity and Inclusion

 - Protection Methods

 How do I join?

 SHAG reviews applications for our peer education group each fall, with training at the beginning of each spring semester for newly accepted members.
-We are not currently recruiting but we will open up the process for applications again in Fall 2017.
-You can review the SHAG 2016 peer educator information sheet and application here: Application (Google Doc).
-To find out more about SHAG, you can contact Naomi Ninneman, SHAG staff advisor, at 401-863-3521 or email@example.com, or e-mail the peer educators at firstname.lastname@example.org.
+We currently accepting applications for new peer educators for Spring 2018.
+Applications are due Thursday, November 3, 2017.
+You can review the SHAG peer educator information sheet and complete and submit an application here.